ezweave/pretty-functional/chapters/one/one.md

     []
   ) : arreh
 ```
-_NOTE: here TypeScript actually lets us be a bit lazy... we really have an irregular array and not a normal one dimensional job._
+_NOTE: here TypeScript actually lets us be a bit lazy... we really have an irregular array and not a normal one dimensional job.
+It's not wrong, but the actual typing is not obvious._

 Not very surprising, is it?